 Sometimes people are reluctant to accept that they don’t have a heart condition, even after their doctor has run exhaustive tests because it seems as though a physical condition is easier to deal with than stress, plus there is still a lingering sense of shame at the idea of being overwhelmed by stress.

-It won’t happen overnight, and you may need to make changes to other aspects of your life, but things will improve if you take your health seriously.
+You may need to make changes to aspects of your life and take more time for yourself, but things can improve if you take your health seriously.
 Talking to your practitioner is also an important part of the solution.
 We all know the saying that a problem shared is a problem halved, and it can be an enormous relief to unload on someone who is outside the problem, understanding, yet totally trustworthy.